zhaoc1/midas2-tutorial/docs/quickstart.rst

 .. code-block:: shell

   cat list_of_samples.tsv

-..
-    TODO: What's the output look like?
-Show readers so they can tell if they messed something up in the previous step.
+  sample_name	midas_outdir
+  sample1	midas2_output
+  sample2	midas2_output

 Based on this output, we can run ``merge_snps`` and MIDAS 2.0 will know to look at ``midas2_output/sample1/snps/snps_summary.tsv`` for the ``run_snps`` output from sample1.

-..
-    (Software) Is there a reason the user needs to manually construct the path to the MIDAS output directories?
-Seems like just a list of sample names and the output directory passed as a command argument should be enough to guess the path...
-    If there are major use-cases for user-specified output paths then I'm not aware of them.
-Perhaps this should be opt-in...

-Now we are ready to compute the population SNVs across the two samples:
+Now we are ready to compute the population SNVs across these two samples:

 .. code-block:: shell